Ex-Pennsylvania lawmaker pleads guilty in child porn case

 Daubert, 56, who lives near Folmer, said she had had several conversations with Folmer, and that he had assured her that the law would change, but he did not follow up on promises to set up a meeting on the subject.

 “I felt violated all over again,” Daubert said afterward.
-“It’s very upsetting to me that I was bearing my soul to someone who commits the same violations against children.”
+“It’s very upsetting to me that I was baring my soul to someone who commits the same violations against children.”

 The investigation into Folmer, a Lebanon County Republican, had gone on for months, following a tip from an online social media provider, Tumblr.